apache/spark/docs/ml-features.md

 ## Binarizer

-Binarization is the process of thresholding numerical features to binary features.
-As some probabilistic estimators make assumption that the input data is distributed according to [Bernoulli distribution](http://en.wikipedia.org/wiki/Bernoulli_distribution), a binarizer is useful for pre-processing the input data with continuous numerical features.
+Binarization is the process of thresholding numerical features to binary (0/1) features.

-A simple [Binarizer](api/scala/index.html#org.apache.spark.ml.feature.Binarizer) class provides this functionality.
-Besides the common parameters of `inputCol` and `outputCol`, `Binarizer` has the parameter `threshold` used for binarizing continuous numerical features.
-The features greater than the threshold, will be binarized to 1.0.
-The features equal to or less than the threshold, will be binarized to 0.0.
-The example below shows how to binarize numerical features.
+`Binarizer` takes the common parameters `inputCol` and `outputCol`, as well as the `threshold` for binarization.
+Feature values greater than the threshold are binarized to 1.0; values equal to or less than the threshold are binarized to 0.0.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">

+Refer to the [Binarizer API doc](api/scala/index.html#org.apache.spark.ml.feature.Binarizer) for more details.

 {% highlight scala %}
 import org.apache.spark.ml.feature.Binarizer
 import org.apache.spark.sql.DataFrame